-Furthermore, "Seizing Every Opportunity" will be hosting a number of virtual sessions throughout August and September 2020.
-See this image for more information.
+Furthermore, "Seizing Every Opportunity" will be hosting a number of virtual sessions throughout August and September 2021.

 A FINAL NOTE...

 Once again, I urge you to read the Prelaw Handbook (The Official Guide to U.S. Law Schools), it's suggested reading list, as well as some of the other materials previously discussed.
 The Official Guide to U.S. Law Schools can be directly viewed online at http://officialguide.lsac.org/.
 Too many students wait until they are actually applying to law school before consulting these materials.
 I also encourage you to join the Stern Business and Law Association.